 - Lack of comprehensive documentation

-TurboGears is another Python web framework that is scalable.
+TurboGears is another Python backend framework that is scalable.
 It starts as a microframework and can scale up to a full-stack framework.

 - Multi-database support

 - Standard WSGI components